coldshrine/study-notes/talks/tdd-where-did-it-all-go-wrong.md

 * For Kent Beck, it is a test that _runs in isolation_ from other tests.
   - Nothing more, nothing less.
+  - It is NOT to be confused with the classical unit test definition of targeting a module.